CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

 1. Navigate to the azure database **Server-<inject key="DeploymentID" />**

-1. On the left menu search for databases and select it.
+1. On the left menu search for **Databases** and select it.

    ![](Media/034.png)

-1. You can see the Database has been successfully migrated.
+1. You can see the **quickstartdb** Database has been successfully migrated.

    ![](Media/035.png)